 A few years ago, I began a blog; a chronicle of glimpses into my life; the intention to briefly explain a photograph that summed up my day.
-This blog developed into sharing my experiences and struggles on the journey that my health has taken me.
-I have learnt so much from reading others’ experiences that I now blog to share some insights and lessons too, and hopefully help other people on their path.
-I have always enjoyed writing and reading, and my blog also enables me to get my thoughts and experiences out on (electronic) paper, and improve my writing ability.
+This blog developed into sharing my experiences and struggles as my health started to deteriorate.
+I have learned so much from reading others’ experiences that I now blog to share some insights and lessons too, and hopefully help other people on their path.
+I have always enjoyed writing and reading, and my blog also enables me to get my thoughts and experiences out on (electronic) paper, and hopefully improve my writing ability.

 In 2014, I began a diet called the Autoimmune Protocol (AIP), which is focused on eliminating foods that may aggravate or cause autoimmune diseases.
 I love food and cooking, so I am determined to not let my restricted diet keep me from delicious tastes and fun in the kitchen.
-I enjoy creating new food ideas, and so this blog will be a database of my recipes so that other people with food intolerances, allergies and clean eating lifestyles can see that living life with a strict diet does not have to mean tasteless, boring food.
-In 2016, my intolerance to meat came to a head and I decided to stop eating it, and slowly brought back in some grains (avoided on the AIP diet) into my diet.
+I enjoy creating new food ideas, and so this blog has become a place where I can share my recipes so that other people with food intolerances, allergies and clean eating lifestyles can see that living life with a strict diet does not have to mean tasteless, boring food.
+In 2016, my intolerance to meat came to a head and I decided to stop eating it, and slowly brought back in some grains (which are avoided on the AIP diet) into my diet.
 My antibody blood tests showed no bad effect from doing so, and as some of my symptoms (pain and tachycardia after eating) have improved without meat, I have maintained this diet adjustment for the time being.

 At the end of 2015, I was diagnosed with epilepsy (absence seizures).
 This is something that has occurred since I was a child, but has taken some time to be identified.
 I now take medication for this and it is under control.
 I even got cleared to start driving again in 2019!
 (I’m taking it very slowly and carefully though, so I am only driving short distances occasionally when I’m up to it)

 Having chronic health issues is definitely a challenge; something that has turned my life upside down.
-However, it has taught me to be strong, to keep positive, and to enjoy the small things.
+However, it has helped to learn to be stronger, to keep positive (most of the time!), and to enjoy the small things.
 It has shown me the people in my life who are important to me.
 It has made me feel blessed and value what I do have, as sadly, a lot of people have it a lot worse than me.

-I worked as a cardiac paediatric nurse, but I couldn’t do it anymore as it is a strenuous job and I stopped nursing at the end of 2012, which still upsets me greatly.
-After two years of not being able to work, I began a writing course in 2015; a Graduate Diploma in Creative and Professional Writing.
+I used to work as a cardiac paediatric nurse, but I couldn’t do it anymore as it is a strenuous job and I stopped nursing at the end of 2012, which still upsets me greatly.
+After two years of not being able to work, I began a writing course in 2015; a Diploma in Creative and Professional Writing.
 I completed this in 2016, and in 2017, commenced a Bachelor of Fine Arts, majoring in Creative and Professional Writing.
 I am studying part time, and I rely on a lot of help to be able to cope with it physically, but it is doing me a lot of good – it gives me something to focus on in my life, and it is something I have long dreamed of doing, so brings a good out of a bad.
 I absolutely love studying writing and literature.
 At the moment, I’m not sure what direction I will go after I graduate, but I’m looking forward to it!

-Alongside uni and writing, I enjoy reading, baking, craft, mulling over a cuppa tea, pilates, blogging, photography, cuddles with my beautiful Shih Tzu pup, Captain Albi, and time with my family and friends.
+Alongside uni and writing, I enjoy reading, baking, craft, mulling over a cuppa tea, pilates, blogging, photography, cuddles with my beautiful shih tzu, Captain Albi, and spending time with my family and friends.
 I also am quite skilled at marathon stints of tv series and movies!